Ama-Dombawela/food-ordering-backend/README.md

 ## Frontend

-This backend connects to the [Food Ordering Frontend](https://github.com/Ama-Dombawela/food-ordering-frontend) — a Vite + React + TypeScript application.
+This backend connects to the [Food Ordering Frontend](https://github.com/Ama-Dombawela/food-ordering-frontend) — a Vite + React + TypeScript frontend